sarahstandish/arabic-dictation-app-front-end/notes.md

 # To Do
 - Create input component
 - Create algorithm to check input
-- Update current word, next word when input is submitted
 - Search again if there are more words available
 - Show error message if no words were returned